Consider This Before Quitting Your Job To Become an Entrepreneur

 Most likely your peers and friends won’t be able to support you since they have never gone through a similar situation.

-You will have questions and doubts, and joining a community for entrepreneurs, like the WBE Space, will give you access to a group of people that are going through the same with whom you can share your journey and get the support you need.
+You will have questions and doubts, and joining a community for makers, will give you access to a group of people that are going through the same with whom you can share your journey and get the support you need.